+1-802-778-9005

 How to troubleshoot QuickBooks not responding or stopped working after the Windows 10 Update?

 If you end up with the QuickBooks Desktop not Responding issue after installing the Windows 10 update, you must run the program in compatibility mode to eliminate compatibility-related issues.
-The steps to be performed for the same are as follows:

 1. Firstly, enter QuickBooks under the Windows search bar.